About the course

 OII faculty work on cutting-edge research in their fields.
 This innovative research is fully reflected in their teaching and supervision.
 As a doctoral student at the OII, you will address research questions from across the spectrum of disciplines.
 You will draw both on the multidisciplinary faculty and on the complementary strengths of your cohort of peers, who are building on literature from different disciplines to answer their research questions.
 This system allows doctoral students to dig deeply into disciplinary questions in, for instance, politics or sociology, while also being able to place these questions into a broader picture of how the Internet can be theorised and researched.

-Employers recognise the value of a degree from the University of Oxford, and graduates from our programmes have secured excellent positions in industry, government, NGOs, or have gone on to pursue doctoral studies at top universities.
+Employers recognise the value of a degree from the University of Oxford, and graduates from our programmes have secured excellent positions in academia, industry, government and NGOs.
 For example, non-academic destinations of recent graduates have included large Internet companies such as Google or Facebook, smaller start-ups like Academia.edu, as well as regulatory positions and consultancy.
-MSc alumni have progressed to further graduate study at institutions such as Oxford, Harvard, Princeton and LSE.
+OII DPhil alumni who have pursued academic careers have taken up research and teaching positions at the University of Oxford, Cornell University, University of Hong Kong, Imperial College London, Durham University, University of New South Wales, Coventry University, University of Leicester, University of Ottawa, and Michigan State University.

 The OII Alumni Wall features interviews from both MSc and DPhil alumni about their time at the department and career paths after Oxford.